sablier-labs/docs/docs/reference/04-errors.md

 ## Naming Pattern

-With the exception of a few generics, all errors in Sablier V2 adhere to the naming pattern `SablierV2<ContractName>_<ErrorName>`.
+With the exception of a few generics, all errors in Lockup protocols adhere to the naming pattern `SablierV2<ContractName>_<ErrorName>` whereas in Flow protocol, they adhere to `SablierFlow_<ErrorName>`.

 Incorporating the contract name as a prefix offers context, making it easier for end users to pinpoint the contract responsible for a reverted transaction.
 This approach is particularly helpful for complex transactions involving multiple contracts.

-## Error List
+## Lockup Error List

 ### Core

-[Click here](core/libraries/library.Errors) to see the full error list in V2 Core.
+[Click here](lockup/core/libraries/library.Errors) to see the full error list in Lockup Core.

 ### Periphery

-[Click here](periphery/libraries/library.Errors) to see the full error list in V2 Periphery.
+[Click here](lockup/periphery/libraries/library.Errors) to see the full error list in Lockup Periphery.

+## Flow Error List

+Coming soon.

 ## Resources